cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Tag 106 ('j') defines the "join" unpacking function, based on the concatenation function ({{sec-concatenation}}).

-The join function expects an item that can be concatenated as its left hand side, and an array of such items as its right hand side.
+The join function expects an item that can be concatenated as its left-hand side, and an array of such items as its right-hand side.
-Joining works by sequentially applying the concatenation function to the elements of the right-hand-side array, interspersing the left hand side as the "joiner".
+Joining works by sequentially applying the concatenation function to the elements of the right-hand-side array, interspersing the left-hand side as the "joiner".

 An example in functional notation: `join(", ", ["a", "b", "c"])` returns `"a, b, c"`.

-For a right hand side of one or more elements, the first element determines the type of the result when text strings and byte strings are mixed in the argument.
+For a right-hand side of one or more elements, the first element determines the type of the result when text strings and byte strings are mixed in the argument.
-For a right hand side of one element, the joiner is not used, and that element returned.
+For a right-hand side of one element, the joiner is not used, and that element returned.
-For a right hand side of zero elements, a neutral element is generated based on the type of the joiner
+For a right-hand side of zero elements, a neutral element is generated based on the type of the joiner
 (empty text/byte string for a text/byte string, empty array for an array, empty map for a map).